cdoorenweerd/PyCOIStats/README.md

 ### Computational demand

 The scripts compare all sequences in a pairwise fashion, so the computational time increases exponentially with more sequences.
-However, it should be able to handle ~5,000 sequences in a couple of hours on most desktop machines, for larger datasets a computing cluster is advisable.
+However, it should be able to handle 5,000 sequences [12.5 million pairwise comparisons] in a couple of hours on most desktop machines, for larger datasets a computing cluster is advisable.
+I have not tested the limits of dataset sizes that can be handled, but 10,000 sequences [50 million pairwise comparisons] is probably pushing it.

 ### Fasta input format